CDCgov/MIRA-NF/README.md

 Note that pipeline parameters can be provided via the NF or Nextflow `-params-file` option.
 Custom config files including those provided by the `-c` Nextflow option can be used to provide any configuration ***except for parameters***; see [docs](https://nf-co.re/usage/configuration#custom-configuration-files).

-# MIRA Utility Workflows
+# MIRA-NF Utility Workflows

 - [find_variants_of_interest](docs/find_variants_of_interest_docs/) - Will run (or rerun) the DAIS-ribosome and finding variants of interest part of the workflow.

 ## Credits

-mira-nf/mira is developed and maintained by Ben Rambo-Martin, Kristine Lacek, Reina Chau, Amanda Sullivan, and Sam Wiley.
+cdcgov/mira-nf is developed and maintained by Ben Rambo-Martin, Kristine Lacek, Reina Chau, Amanda Sullivan, and Sam Wiley.

 ## Citations